padsdev/padsdev/README.md

 - 🌱 I’m currently learning **Inserting Machine Learning at a Refactoring Tool** and improving my **Flutter** skills

-- 👨‍💻 All of my projects are available at [https://github.com/devpadilha?tab=repositories](https://github.com/devpadilha?tab=repositories)
+- 👨‍💻 Some of my projects are available at [https://github.com/devpadilha?tab=repositories](https://github.com/devpadilha?tab=repositories)

 - 📫 How to reach me **fpadilha.augusto@gmail.com**